pcarbo/genetic-data-analysis-rcc-1/extras/1kg.md

 # Background on the 1000 Genomes genotype data

 These are the steps I took to prepare the 1000 Genomes data for this workshop.
-If you do not have access to the data on *miway*, you should be able to regenerate the data set yourself by following these steps.
+If you do not have access to the data on *midway*, you should be able to regenerate the data set yourself by following these steps.
 (Note the exact steps may be slightly different depending on your computing setup.)